 - Market competition.
 There are other cryptocurrencies pegged to the US dollar in one way or another.
 The most popular of them are Steem Dollar, NuBits and BitUSD.

-Once you have considered these factors and used this as a starting point for own research, you would be able to make a more informed decision about buying USDT.
+Once you have considered these factors and used this as a starting point for your own research, you’ll be able to make a more informed decision about buying USDT.